 We literally just visited for a birthday party and saw “The Little Mermaid”, but this holiday season, kids will delight in watching the performance of “Winter Wonderland” (from Dec 7-22 only).

 Winter Wonderland features a cast of over 60 hand-carved marionettes, including the Winter Wizard, the North Pole dancing elves, the magic toys of Santa’s workshop and favorites like Rudolph and Frosty.
 The last time we went even Elsa made an appearance!

-Be sure to check out our visit to Christmas at the Anatole.
+Be sure to check out our visit in years past to Christmas at the Anatole.